labondano/Abondano-ABM/LA-DigitalJournal/LA- Digital journal markdown.md

 I don't understand why females are not gaining any energy when they "eat" from trees!!!?!?!?!?!

+I fixed this by removing the ifelse statement in happy-females-forage, and making it an if statement.

+Before:

+		to happy-females-forage
+		ask females with [female-happy? = true] [ ifelse any? trees-here with [color = red] [ move-to min-one-of trees with [color = red] [distance myself] ask min-one-of trees [distance myself] [
+			set tree-energy tree-energy - 1 ]
+			set female-energy female-energy + 1]
+			[female-find-new-patch set female-energy female-energy - 1]
+		]
+		end

+Now:

+		to happy-females-forage
+			ask females with [female-happy? = true] [ if any? trees-here with [color = red] [ move-to min-one-of trees with [color = red] [distance myself] ask min-one-of trees [distance myself] [
+			set tree-energy tree-energy - 1 ]
+			set female-energy female-energy + 1]
+			  ]
+			  end

+Back to females finding patches...

-So what I did is I modified the procedure for female-find-new-patch.
+What I did is I modified the procedure for female-find-new-patch.
 Each female evaluates whether there are patches with a male and with enough resources for them.
 If that is true, they move towards the patch with highest patch-energy available.
 If there are no patches with those requirements, the female dies in the model, representing a female that dispersed outside the world to look for more ther patches that fulfill her female-min-resources.

 	to female-find-new-patch
 		ifelse any? patches with [occupied? = true and ((patch-energy /